 Under the Drinking Water Act, the regulation for asbestos testing in public drinking water supplies became effective in 1992.
-Between 1993 and 1995, EPA required water suppliers to collect water samples once and analyze them to find out if asbestos is present above the MCL.
+Between 1993 and 1995, EPA required water suppliers to collect water samples once and analyze them to find out if asbestos is present above the MCL, set at 7 MFL.
 If asbestos is present above this level, the system must continue to monitor quarterly.
 Based on information provided by PADEP, Ambler Borough, in response to the EPA asbestos regulation, conducted monitoring for asbestos in drinking water in the early 1990's and again in 2011.
 The results from the public drinking water system for asbestos were below the MCL.
-[10].
-In spring 2011, the Ambler Borough applied for and received a waiver for sampling of asbestos in their water supply, after sampling wells in its distribution system for asbestos as part of PADEP's waiver process.
-Three of the four samples taken in 2011 did not detect asbestos.
-One sample initially showed 1 chrysotile fiber greater than 0.5 microns.
+[10] In spring 2011, Ambler Borough applied for and received a waiver for sampling of asbestos in their water supply, after sampling wells in its distribution system for asbestos as part of DEP's waiver process.
+A waiver allows Ambler to sample for asbestos on a less frequent basis than the routine EPA sampling schedule.
+In order to be granted a waiver, water suppliers must first submit documentation showing that the contaminant in question had not been detected in recent monitoring.
+Only after the completed monitoring indicates that there were no detects can a waiver be granted.
+Three of the four samples taken in 2011 showed no levels of asbestos.
+One sample initially showed 1 chrysotile fiber greater than 0.5 microns (but less than 10 microns).
+Upon reanalysis, that result could not be confirmed.
+All of the samples met drinking water standards and satisfied PADEP public water supply requirements.

 Some residents are concerned about historical public water data showing PCE above the MCL in Ambler Borough water system.
 PADOH reviewed the public water data, collected from 1994 to 2012.
-In September 1996, Ambler public water sampling showed levels of PCE (two detections at 44 ppb and 70 ppb) exceeding the MCL of 5 ppb.
+In September 1996, Ambler public water sampling showed levels of PCE (two detections at $44 \mu g/L$ and $70 \mu g/L$) exceeding the MCL of $5 \mu g/L$.
 As a result of these detections, the Ambler public water supply was required to collect additional monitoring sampling beginning in 1997 through 2011, as reported in the PADEP drinking water reporting system.
 [18] PCE was not detected from 1997 to 2001, or prior to 1996.
-In 2002, one sample for PCE was detected at 0.6 ppb but was below the MCL.
+In 2002, one sample for PCE was detected at $0.6 \mu g/L$ but was below the MCL.
 It appears these were isolated occurrences.
 Since that time, PCE has not been detected in routine water monitoring.
 [18] Thus these detects appears to be anomalies that could be attributed to sampling, laboratory errors or transient (non-lasting) conditions.